 On this day in 1761, South Carolina patriot Robert Barnwell is born.
-He’s one of those guys whose life is a little lost to history.
-We mostly just have a sense of what he sacrificed.
+He’s one of those guys whose life is mostly lost to history.
+We have just a sense of what he sacrificed.

 Isn’t that true of so many Patriots, who suffered—even died—so that we might have freedom?